adamw1221/CS495-Lab-Inventory-Group-F/test.md

 8. Attempt to add existing equipment
 9. Attempt to add equipment without filling in form
 10. Attempt to add an unavailable username on Add User
-11. Attempt to update non existing equipment
+11. Attempt to update non-existing equipment
 12. Attempt to update equipment with empty form
 13. Attempt to checkout multiple parts (desired functionality? backlog)
 14. Attempt to checkout unavailable part